Jasper Jones: Plot

-The protagonist Charlie Bucktin is a quiet, book loving, 13-year-old boy who lives in the fictitious rural town of Corrigan, Western Australia.
+The protagonist Charlie Bucktin is a quiet, book-loving, 13-year-old boy who lives in the rural town of Corrigin, Western Australia, Western Australia.
 On a summer evening in 1965, Charlie receives an unexpected visit from 14-year-old Jasper Jones, who is excluded by the Corrigan locals because of his Aboriginal heritage and rebellious lifestyle, and who is a source of distant intrigue for Charlie.
 Jasper asks for Charlie's help and leads him to a private clearing in the bush.
 Charlie is horrified to find the corpse of a young girl, Laura Wishart, Jasper's only friend, beaten and suspended from a tree.
 Jasper inspects Laura's body and discovers indications Laura was raped but Charlie does not recognise what Jasper discovered.
 Jasper, aware that he is likely to be blamed for Laura's murder, convinces Charlie that they should hide the body to buy them time to solve the murder themselves.
-They throw the body into the nearby dam, weighing her down with a rock.
+They put her body into the nearby dam, weighing her down with a rock.

-A search for the missing girl is soon organized.
+A search for the missing girl is soon organised.
 The authorities assume she is a run-away.
 Jasper is interrogated brutally by the local police but released quickly.
 During this time, tensions rise in the town, while parents fear more disappearances and the townspeople seek someone to blame.

 Charlie spends his days with his best friend Jeffrey Lu, a Vietnamese boy who shares Charlie's love for intellectual jokes and deals stoically with the constant racial hatred inflicted on him and his family.
 Jeffrey is a cricket enthusiast, but his attempts to join Corrigan's team are thwarted by the racism of the coach and other players.
 Eventually, fortune goes his way, and Jeffrey finds himself batting in a game against a rival town, watched by Charlie and Eliza, Laura Wishart's younger sister.
 As Jeffrey wins the game on the last ball, Charlie and Eliza's relationship moves from friendship to romance.

 Meanwhile, Jasper thinks that Laura's murderer is Mad Jack Lionel, a reclusive old man who is rumored to have done terrible things in the past.
 Jasper decides to confront Lionel and, with Charlie, goes to his house.
 Lionel manages to defuse Jasper's aggression, and the truth is revealed: Lionel is, in fact, Jasper's grandfather.
 When Jasper was a baby, Lionel crashed his car while driving Jasper's mother to the hospital, causing her death.
-The incident left Lionel broken and ostracized by the townspeople.
+The incident left Lionel broken and ostracised by the townspeople.